Energy advice

 Save energy at home and reduce your bills

 Information on saving energy and reducing your bills at home is available online from many sources.
+This advice can help you to:

 Sustainable Warmth - apply for energy upgrades to your home

-The new funding will be delivered via the current Sustainable Warmth scheme arrangements and is targeted at residents who:
+The scheme is targeted at residents who:

-• own their homes or rent from a private landlord;
+• own their homes or rent from a private landlord; AND

-• do not have mains gas central heating;
+• do not have mains gas central heating; AND

 • live in homes with a low energy rating (an EPC of D/E/F/G)